⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 |---|---|---|

-| Price/Sales (TTM) | 5.89 | Measures the stock price relative to trailing twelve-month revenue per share, often used for companies with volatile or negative earnings. |
+| Price/Sales (TTM) | 4.39 | Measures the stock price relative to trailing twelve-month revenue per share, often used for companies with inconsistent or negative earnings. |

-| Price/Book (MRQ) | 2.46 | Compares a company's market price to its book value per share, indicating how much investors are willing to pay for each dollar of net assets. |
+| Price/Book (MRQ) | 2.00 | Compares the stock price to the company's book value per share from the most recent quarter, indicating how much investors are willing to pay for net assets. |

-| Operating Margin | -149.19 | Measures the percentage of revenue remaining after paying for operating expenses, indicating a company's operational efficiency before interest and taxes. |
+| Operating Margin | -1.49 | Represents the percentage of revenue left after paying for operating expenses, indicating the company's operational efficiency before non-operating items like interest and taxes. |